To,

 2. India business:

-• Market outperformance: As per AIOCD data set (MAT March 24), the Company grew at 11 % versus Indian Pharmaceutical Market (IPM) growth of 7%.
-Growth was aided by strong performance of top brands, new launch momentum, market share gain in focus therapies and growth from the Curatio acquired portfolio.
+Market out-performance: As per AIOCD data (MAT March 25), the Company recorded a growth of 13% versus Indian Pharmaceutical Market (IPM) growth of 8%.
+Growth was aided by strong performance of top brands, expanded field force coverage, new launch momentum, market share gain in focus therapies and robust growth from Curatios portfolio.

-• Field force expansion: During the year, the Company has expanded field force to complement its new launches and selectively expand its reach amongst Consulting Physicians and General Practitioners.
-As at 31st March 2024, total number of field force stood at around 5,700.
+Field force expansion: During the year, the Company has expanded field force by 800 medical representatives to complement new product launches and selectively enhance our reach across key specialties.
+As of 31st March 2025, total field force stands at ~6,400 medical representatives.

 3. Brazil business:

-• The Company continues to be ranked no. 1 Indian Pharmaceutical Company in Brazil.
+The Company continues to be ranked no. 1 Indian Pharma Company in Brazil.

-• Brazil registered a growth of 20% (BRL growth of 12%).
-The performance was aided by new product launches, improvement of market share in existing products and higher growth in the generic segment.
+Brazil registered a growth 9.4% in BRL.
+The performance was aided by new product launches, improvement of market share in existing portfolio and higher growth in the generic segment.

-• The Company launched three products during the year.
+The Company launched two major products during the year.

-• The Company will continue to deepen its presence in the existing therapies of cardiology, diabetes and CNS by focusing on brand building, expansion of product portfolio and improvement in field force productivity.
-The Company is also preparing for two new therapeutic areas.
+The Company will continue to deepen its presence in the existing therapies of cardiology, diabetes and CNS by focusing on brand building, expansion of product portfolio and improvement in field force productivity.

 4. Germany business:

-• The Company continues to be ranked no. 1 amongst the Indian Pharmaceutical Companies in Germany and is ranked no. 5 in the overall generic market.
+The Company registered a market share of around 6% in the German generics market and continues to be ranked no. 1 amongst the Indian Pharma Companies.
+It is ranked no. 5 in the overall generic market.

 5. US business: